-Sometimes, if your problem is more serious, you may need the SoR to represent you.
-This may be because you are going through a disciplinary procedure, taking out a grievance against the way you have been treated at work, or been the subject of some bullying or harassment.
+Sometimes, if your members' problem is more serious, you may need to provide representation.
+This may be because they are going through a disciplinary procedure, taking out a grievance against the way they have been treated at work, or they may have been the subject of bullying or harassment.

-Again, your first contact should be with your local rep. They will be aware of the locally agreed procedures which will be followed by both staff and managers and will be able to take you through these.
+As a local Industrial Relations Rep you will need to be aware of locally agreed procedures which will be followed by both staff and managers and reps alike.

 The procedures are intended to ensure that any problems can be dealt with effectively, fairly and as quickly as possible.

-The local rep should be able to accompany you to any meetings which you may have in connection with these procedures.
-Their role will be to listen to what is being said, to take notes and to ensure that the procedure is being followed correctly.
+You should accompany your member at any meetings which you may have in connection with these procedures.
+Your role will be to listen to what is being said, to take notes and to ensure that the procedure is being followed correctly.

-The rep can advise you about any further steps which may be taken and give information about the likely future course of events.
+You can advise about any further steps which may be taken and give information about the likely future course of events.

-If at any time you would like to get assistance or if the matter is one that involves suspension or gross misconduct you should contact the SoR HQ or your National Officer for further advice.
+If at any time you would like to get assistance or if the matter is one that involves suspension or gross misconduct you should contact the SOR HQ or your Regional / National Officer for further advice.